Miss Universe Philippines winners & where they are now

 Lalaine Bennett (left) and Catriona Gray (right)

 Bennett left the Philippines when she married Felix Skievasky, a Polish-Filipino officer in the United States Navy, whom she met during the pageant.
 And today, according to the blog Dear Miss Purdy, she’s managing a bed and breakfast in the United States.
-She’s also become a favorite topic among pageant fans because of her resemblance to Miss Universe 2018 Catriona Gray.
+She’s also become a favorite topic among pageant fans because she resembles Miss Universe 2018, Catriona Gray.

 2. Pilar Pilapil – first Cebuana rep

-Image adapted from: James Vargas Lagnas, ABS-CBN Star Cinema
+Image adapted from: James Vargas Lagnas via Facebook, ABS-CBN Star Cinema via YouTube

 Hailing from Liloan, Cebu, Pilar Pilapil is the first Cebuana who represented the Philippines at the Miss Universe pageant.
 She took the stage at the 1967 pageant held in Miami Beach, Florida.

-After her pageant stint, she went on to become an award-winning actress, starring in several movies with actors such as Andy Poe and the late comedy king Dolphy, whom she almost married.
+After her pageant stint, she became an award-winning actress, starring in several movies with actors such as Andy Poe and the late Comedy King Dolphy, whom she almost married.
 She has one daughter with Salvador “Doy” Laurel, a former Vice President of the Philippines.

 Today, while still acting, she manages the Pilar Pilapil Foundation, which is dedicated to helping abused women.
-Her recent works on television and film include The Blood Sisters (2018) and Etiquette for Mistresses (2015).
+Her recent works on television and film include First Yaya (2021) and First Lady (2022).

 3. Maria Isabel Lopez – was asked to give up her title